WHO ELECTS THE PRIME MINISTER OF INDIA?

 Indian parliament

-Like the legislatures of major democracies around the world, the Indian parliament is a bicameral (has two houses), the Lok Sabha or the House of the People is the lower house, and the Rajya Sabha, or the Council of States is the upper house.
+Like the legislatures of major democracies, the Indian parliament is bicameral.
+It has two houses, the Lok Sabha, or the House of the People is the lower house.
+And the Rajya Sabha or the Council of States is the upper house.
 The Indian parliament comprises the President and two houses of parliament.

-The Lok Sabha is directly elected by the eligible voters of India and is the popular and powerful lower house and the Rajya Sabha is indirectly elected upper house.
+The Lok Sabha is directly elected by the eligible voters of India and is the popular and powerful lower house.
+The Rajya Sabha is indirectly elected upper house.

-Unlike the British Parliament, the Indian Parliament does not have sovereign status, and the laws enacted by it have to be in conformity with the provisions of the Indian Constitution.
-The laws enacted by the Indian Parliament can be questioned by a citizen in the Supreme Court of India, and the Supreme Court may declare the law unconstitutional if the law is not in conformity with the Constitution.
+Unlike the British Parliament, the Indian Parliament does not have sovereign status.
+The laws enacted by it have to be in conformity with the provisions of the Indian Constitution.
+The laws enacted by the Indian Parliament can be questioned by a citizen in the Supreme Court of India.
+The Supreme Court may declare the law unconstitutional if the law is not in conformity with the Constitution.

-The Union Parliament is a powerful institution in the political system of India and has the power to impeach the President of India, the Judges of the Supreme Court of India, and the High Courts of India.
+The Union Parliament is a powerful institution in the Indian political system and has the power to impeach the President of India, the Judges of the Supreme Court of India, and the High Courts of India.

 Upper House or Rajya Sabha

-Unlike Lok Sabha, the Rajya Sabha is a quasi-permanent house and is not subject to dissolution.
+Unlike the Lok Sabha, the Rajya Sabha is a quasi-permanent house.
+And it is not subject to dissolution.
 The tenure of a Rajya Sabha member is 6 years.
 One-third of the Rajya Sabha members retire after every alternate year and the vacant seats are filled by elections.

 The Vice President of India is the ex-officio Chairman of the Rajya Sabha and presides over the upper house.

 The Lok Sabha is the house of the people and is the lower house of the union parliament.
-The Lok Sabha represents the people of India and is a highly powerful house.
-When the constitution was inaugurated on 26th January 1950, the strength of the Lok Sabha members was fixed at 500, and with different amendments, the present strength of the Lok Sabha is fixed at 545, including two nominated members.
+It represents the people of India and is a highly powerful house.
+When the constitution was inaugurated on 26th January 1950, the strength of the Lok Sabha members was fixed at 500.
+However, with different amendments, the present strength of the Lok Sabha is fixed at 545, including two nominated members.

-The Election Commission of India conducts the parliamentary/Lok Sabha elections.
-After the completion of the parliamentary elections and after the results of all parliamentary constituencies are declared, the Election Commission of India constitutes the new Lok Sabha by notifying the names of the elected members and their political affiliations in the Official Gazette.
+The Election Commission of India (ECI) conducts the parliamentary/Lok Sabha elections.
+After the conclusion of elections and the declaration of results, the ECI constitutes the new Lok Sabha.
+It does it by notifying the names of the elected members and their political affiliations in the Official Gazette.

 The members of the Lok Sabha are directly elected by the people of India.
-A citizen of India who has attained 18 or more years has the right to vote in the Lok Sabha elections from the place where he/she has registered as a voter.
+A citizen of India who has attained 18 or more years has the right to vote in all elections.
+He/she can vote from the place of registration as a voter.

 Some constituencies are reserved for certain categories of people (scheduled caste, scheduled tribe, etc.) and such constituencies can be represented only by a person belonging to that category.

-The normal term of a Lok Sabha is five years and this term can be extended by one year during an emergency.
-The President, on the advice of the Prime Minister (Council of Ministers), can dissolve the Lok Sabha before the expiry of its five years term and order fresh elections.
+The normal term of a Lok Sabha is five years and this can be extended by one year during an emergency.
+The President, on the advice of the Prime Minister (Council of Ministers), can dissolve the Lok Sabha before the expiry of its five-year term and order fresh elections.
 They are called midterm elections.

 The President can call the session of the Lok Sabha at any time, but the gap between two such sessions should not exceed six months.